11027649/Team50/ProteinFolder/README.md

 ## The Protein Optimization Program
 With rotation matrices.

-The main file has dependencies on 11 other files: message, input_string, init_grid, update_grid, print_protein, fold, score, global_vars, algo_brute_force, hillclimber, plots.
+The main file has dependencies on a lot of other files with other functions.
+Here, the most important ones are explained.

 GLOBAL_VARS
 Holds all the global variables that are needed in every file: protein_string, grid, coordinates, winning score, current score and the class amino with in it: an ID, the letter (H/P/C), and x,y coordinates